FriendUPCloud/friendup/Readme.md

 In order to kill Friend Core and all the associated servers, we suggest you use the 'killfriend.sh' script.

-Please note that the 'Presence' server, necessary for IRC connections, does not work with user 'fadmin'": you have to create a real user and use its session for it to connect.
+Please note that the 'Presence' server, necessary for IRC connections, does not work with user 'fadmin'": you have to create a real user and define bothy its name and user name and use its session for it to connect.

 Documentation
 -------------